- Colleges and Schools

-Jeffrey M. Campbell is an associate professor of retailing at The University of South Carolina.
-Campbell also serves as a visiting instructor at The University of Aruba.
-Campbell received his Ph.D. in retail, hospitality, and tourism from the University of Tennessee, Knoxville, with a minor in marketing.
+Jeffrey M. Campbell serves as department chair and associate professor of retailing at the University of South Carolina.
+Campbell serves on the Higher Education Advisory Board for the Category Management Association.
+He received his Ph.D. in retail, hospitality, and tourism from the University of Tennessee, Knoxville, with a minor in marketing.
 Previously, he completed his M.B.A. from the University of Texas at Arlington and his B.S. from the Valparaiso University in business administration with a concentration in human resources management.

 Prior to academia, Campbell spent 13 years in the retail industry in both department store and specialty store formats.
 He has industry experience in buying, merchandise planning, store planning, merchandise allocation, inventory planning, inventory accounting, warehousing and loss prevention, as well as store management.